Inside: Children’s book suggestion for every day in April – unforgettable stories, creative plots, and imaginative illustrations. Updated for 2021.

 Today is National Dolphin Day, and our favorite dolphin tale of all times is Eight Dolphins of Katrina by Janet Wyman Coleman.

 When scientists of Marine Life Oceanarium learned about hurricane Katrina’s approach, they moved as many dolphins as they could inland.
 The dolphins were transported and placed in hotel pools!
-But the scientists ran out of time, and eight dolphins had to be left behind, including Jackie, an old, good-humored dolphin that everyone loves.
+But the scientists ran out of time, and eight dolphins had to be left behind, including Jackie, an old, good-humored dolphin that everyone adores.

-April 15 – Leonardo and the Flying Boy, Laurence Anholt (Leonardo da Vinci’s birthday)
+April 15 – Leonardo and the Flying Boy, Laurence Anholt (Leonardo da Vinci’s Birthday)